TRManderson/trm.io/_posts/2017-01-29-structural-subtyping-python.md

 }
 ```

 The subtyping relation in Java is what's described as "nominative" (name-based) subtyping, forming a "nominal type system".
-Subtypes are determined by names and explicit declarations of compatability or inheritance, but it's not the only option.
+Subtypes are determined by names and explicit declarations of compatibility or inheritance, but it's not the only option.
 There's also "structural" subtyping, where `A` being a subtype of `B` is determined by the structure of both `A` and `B`.
 The best example I could come up with of a language with structural subtyping is Go, and I've shamelessly stolen the following example from [Go By Example](https://gobyexample.com/interfaces).

 ```go
 import "fmt"